 On all watches that support these services, you can also upload your own local music files for listening on the go.

-Now that that’s settled, check out the full list of Garmin music services below and how to set each one up.
+Now that that’s settled, check out how to set up each service below.

 How to sync Spotify with your Garmin device

 To get Spotify on your Garmin smartwatch, you’ll need a Spotify Premium account (sign up here).
 If you’ve never tried Spotify, the streaming service offers a 30-day free trial for new users.

 Once your account is ready, download the Garmin Spotify app from Garmin’s Connect IQ store to your smartwatch.
 You’ll be prompted to sign in to your Spotify account from your smartphone.
 Once you’re signed in, switch back over to your watch, navigate to the music widget, and select the playlists and podcasts you’d like to sync to your Garmin.

 How to sync Amazon Music with your Garmin device